-Charlottesville VA Skunk Removal and Control – Virginia
+Charlottesville VA Skunk Removal and Control – Central Virginia

 (804) 729-0046 or toll-free at (888) 824-7383

 Skunks?
-Skunk Removal, Skunk Trapping & Skunk Control in Virginia.
+Skunk Removal, Skunk Trapping & Skunk Control in Central Virginia.
 Charlottesville VA seems to have more skunk problems than any of our other service areas.
-Our Wildlife Control Technicians are experts at skunk removal, skunk control, skunk trapping, skunk capture, skunk management and skunk exclusion in the Richmond VA, Charlottesville VA and Central Virginia areas.
-Did you know that skunks in Richmond are one of the top carriers of rabies in Virginia.
+Our Wildlife Control Technicians are experts at skunk removal, skunk control, skunk trapping, skunk capture, skunk management and skunk exclusion in the Richmond, Charlottesville, Henrico, Glen Allen, Midlothian and Central Virginia areas.
+Did you know that skunks in Richmond are one of the top carriers of rabies in Central Virginia.
 If you have skunks hanging around your property, skunks spraying your pets, skunks trapped in a window well, or skunks digging under your porch, deck, shed or garage.
 We can get rid of your skunk problem and show you how to prevent their pesky digging.
 Although we don’t provide free skunk removal, you’ll find that are skunk removal costs are cheaper than our competitors.
 Call us today at (804) 729-0046 or toll-free at (888) 824-7383 to schedule our skunk removal and exclusion services.

 The skunk, a member of the weasel family, is represented by four species in North America.
 The skunk has short, stocky legs and proportionately large feet equipped with well-developed claws that enable it to be very adept at digging.
 The striped skunk is characterized by prominent, lateral white stripes that run down its back.
 Its fur is otherwise jet black.
 Striped skunks are the most abundant of the four species.
 The body of the striped skunk is about the size of an ordinary house cat (up to 29 inches long and weighing about 8 pounds).
 The spotted skunk is smaller (up to 21 inches long and weighing about 2.2 pounds), more weasel-like, and is readily distinguishable by white spots and short, broken white stripes in a dense jet-black coat.